neilbeveridge/shrug/README.md

 shrug
 =====

-Simple Redis-based service throttle.
+Simple Redis-based service throttle written in Java.
 Testing on a Macbook Pro yielded peak requests through the throttle at around 1850 requests per second.

 Features:
 * Responds with an HTTP 429 to clients who exceed a preset per second rate throttle.